squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

       :g:`diff(h(n,k),p)`.

-      This replaces in the current goal the hash occurrence by :g:`diff(n_PRf,p)`, and creates a subgoal asking to prove that the hash message :g:`n` is different from any possible previously hashed message.
+      This replaces in the current goal the hash occurrence by :g:`diff(n_PRf,p)`, and creates a sub-goal asking to prove that the hash message :g:`n` is different from any possible previously hashed message.
 Here, the only other possible hash would occur in :g:`frame@pred(A)`, in the output of :g:`B` if it occured before :g:`A`.
-The created subgoal then ask to prove that :g:`[B < A => n <> m]`.
+The created sub-goal then ask to prove that :g:`[B < A => n <> m]`.